ScionResearch/machine-access-interlock-controller/README.md

 ## Configuration & Operation

 - On power-up, the device loads configuration from flash.
-If not initialized, it writes defaults.
+If not initialised, it writes defaults.
 - The main loop continuously checks interlock status, current draw, and handles timers.
 - If all interlocks are sealed and enable input is active, the machine can be enabled.
 - If any interlock opens or a fault occurs, the machine is immediately disabled.